tgirke/GEN242-2021/content/en/tutorials/sprnaseq/sprnaseq.md

 Reads overlapping with annotation ranges of interest are counted for each sample using the `summarizeOverlaps` function (Lawrence et al. 2013).
 The read counting is preformed for exonic gene regions in a non-strand-specific manner while ignoring overlaps among different genes.
+If the corresponding bam files were generated from paired end reads, then `singleEnd` should be set to `FALSE`.
 Subsequently, the expression count values are normalized by *reads per kp per million mapped reads* (RPKM).
 The raw read count table (`countDFeByg.xls`) and the corresponding RPKM table (`rpkmDFeByg.xls`) are written to separate files in the directory of this project.
 Parallelization is achieved with the `BiocParallel` package, here using 8 CPU cores.